AndresPineda-CySec/Cowrie-and-Splunk-Honeypot-Threat-Analysis/README.md

 <br />
 <br />
 <img src="https://github.com/AndresPineda-CySec/Cowrie-and-Splunk-Honeypot-Threat-Analysis/blob/main/Images/Stealth_scan.png?raw=true" height="80%" width="80%"/> <br />
-Another way i can protect my my host machine is a simple yet effective step: enabling Stealth Mode in the Mac firewall.
+Another way I can protect my host machine is by enabling Stealth Mode in the Mac firewall settings.
 While Stealth Mode does not actively block threats, it helps obscure my Mac from network discovery by preventing it from responding to pings and port scans, reducing its visibility to potential attackers.<br />
 <br />
 <br />
 Now, I will move on to my Ubuntu VM.<br />